-During the Summer Semester of the First year (Practicum III), the students will also be required to complete at least six (6) Random Challenges per semester.
-A Random

-Challenge is an exam that the student has demonstrated competency in during previous semesters.
+During the Summer Semester of the First year (Clinical III), the students will also be required to complete six (6) Random Challenges per semester.
+A Random Challenge is an exam that the student has demonstrated competency in during previous semesters.
 Essentially, the student will perform another competency on an exam on which they have already demonstrated competence.
 This means they may not ask questions and may not have repeats.

 The Random Challenges will be at the discretion of the Clinical Instructor but must be identified as a Random Challenge before the procedure is started.
 The Random Challenges must be dated during the designated semester to count toward that semester's total of six.
 For example, a student cannot do all 18 Random Challenges dated August to December.
 There must be six in the summer, six in the fall, etc. The Random Challenges must be on different procedures, for example, a student cannot do six portable chest random challenges.
 Once a random challenge is completed it is documented on the competency card.
 It is expected that the types of procedures that are utilized as random challenges will be as varied as possible.
 A student will not attempt a random challenge on a procedure that they have not gotten a competency on, nor will they attempt the same study for a random challenge that they failed the same day.
+You do not want to get more than six Random Challenges per semester because that will limit the exams you have to get them in future semesters.
+Get six and six only per semester.